christokur/portray/RULES.md

 ## C. Testing Rules

+1. All code must be covered by automated tests (pytest preferred)
+2. Test files should be placed in `tests/` and named appropriately (e.g., `test_*.py`)
+3. All tests must pass before merging changes
+4. Use coverage tools to ensure high code coverage
-1. When encountering test failures:
+5. When encountering test failures:
     - Assume the test is incorrect first, not the application code
-    - Do not modify application code to fix a failing test without explicit discussion and approval
+    - NEVER modify application code to fix a failing test without explicit discussion and approval
     - Focus on understanding and fixing the test itself before suggesting any application code changes

-2. Test Workflow:
+6. Test Workflow:
-    - Use `poe test` or `pytest` to identify failing tests
+    - Use `bash scripts/test.sh` to identify all failing tests
-    - Pick one failing test to focus on
+    - Pick ONE failing test to focus on
+    - Work on that specific test using pytest directly
-    - Work on that specific test until it passes
+    - Iterate on that single test until it passes
     - Only then move on to the next failing test

-## D. Development Workflow
+## D. Linting and Formatting

+1. All code must pass `ruff check` (see `.pre-commit-config.yaml` for configuration)
+2. Code must be formatted using `black` and imports sorted with `isort`
+3. Pre-commit hooks should be used to enforce standards

+## E. Dependency Management

-- Use Poetry for dependency management
+1. Use Poetry for managing dependencies and packaging
-- Run tests with pytest
-- Use ruff for linting
-- Follow semantic versioning
-- Maintain changelog
+2. All dependencies must be declared in `pyproject.toml`
+3. Avoid unnecessary dependencies; prefer standard library when possible

-## E. Documentation
+## F. Documentation

-- Maintain clear docstrings for all public functions, classes, and modules
+1. All public functions, classes, and modules must have clear docstrings
-- Keep README up to date
-- Document CLI commands and their options
-- Include usage examples

-## F. Git Usage

-### Commit Message Prefixes

-- "feat:" for new features
-- "fix:" for bug fixes
-- "test:" for adding or modifying tests
-- "docs:" for documentation updates
-- "refactor:" for code refactoring
-- "style:" for formatting changes
-- "chore:" for maintenance tasks

-### Commit Rules

-- Use conventional commits format
-- Include clear descriptions
-- Reference issue numbers when applicable
+2. User-facing documentation should be maintained in Markdown files in the `docs/` directory
+3. Update `README.md` and `CHANGELOG.md` as appropriate for user-facing changes
+4. Configuration should be documented in `pyproject.toml` under `[tool.portray]`

-## G. Error Handling
+## G. Contribution Guidelines

-- Use proper Python exception handling
-- Provide clear error messages
-- Implement proper logging
-- Handle edge cases appropriately
+1. Follow these rules for all contributions
+2. Ensure all checks pass (lint, format, test) before submitting PRs
+3. Use clear, descriptive commit messages
+4. Reference related issues or discussions in PRs

-## H. Security
+## H. Continuous Integration

-- Follow security best practices
-- Handle sensitive data appropriately
-- Use secure dependencies
-- Implement proper input validation
+1. CI must run lint, format, and test checks on all PRs
+2. No PR should be merged if CI fails

+---

+For more details, see `README.md`, `pyproject.toml`, and `.pre-commit-config.yaml`.